Regulations and Procedures for All Graduate Students

 The General Announcements (GA) is the official Rice curriculum.
 In the event that there is a discrepancy between the GA and any other websites or publications, the GA shall prevail as the authoritative source.

 All graduate students must meet the minimum university requirements for the academic credential, in addition to any program-specific requirements.
 The official certifier of the graduate degree, may petition the dean of graduate and postdoctoral studies, or the delegate to allow substitutions or waivers to the degree requirements when academically appropriate.
-Graduate programs may not independently allow substitutions or waivers to program-specific degree requirements.
+Doctoral and thesis master's official certifiers may petition for substitutions and waivers to program-specific degree requirements.
+Non-thesis graduate programs may petition to allow substitutions to program-specific degree requirements.

 Students enrolled in graduate programs at Rice have the right to decide whether to follow the general and degree program requirements for graduation in effect when they first matriculated at Rice or those in effect when they graduate.
 Graduate program degree requirements may vary from year to year during the period between a student’s matriculation and graduation.
 The graduate program may, at its discretion, make any of these variations available to a student for completion of the degree requirements but must allow a student to graduate under requirements articulated at the time of their matriculation.
 If a new academic credential is created during the student’s time at Rice, the new program will be available to the student as if the program appeared in the General Announcements at the time of matriculation.